 Check out the Power of One blog for more information about specific Power of One Team events.

 Project B.L.U.E. is a group of approximately 40 7th and 8th grade students who strive to Build Leaders and Unlock Excellence in our school community.
 Students currently participate in 4 different rotations (rallies, community service, rewards/recognition, 8th grade wishes) during the school year to experience hands-on learning and leadership.
 They work in connection with the Pocahontas P.R.I.D.E. committee to bring to life the mission of Josten’s Renaissance.
 Applications for this leadership group are available each spring.
 For more information, please contact sponsors Ms. Sigler or Ms. Strickler.

 The Public Speaking Club is an organization designed to help students develop confidence, show off their fabulous public speaking skills, and overcome public speaking fears.
 Club members play games, practice speeches, and even compete in competitions.
 This is the perfect club to join for students who want to make a few new friends or become better public speakers.
-The first club meeting will be held on Wednesday, November 9th in room 1504 (and a list of subsequent meetings will be given out on this date).
 The group meets twice a month.
 In January, students must commit to being part of the competition group as preparations begin at this time.
 If there are any questions, students should see Ms. Prokopis.